openmls/openmls/book/src/user_manual/group_config.md

 # Group configuration

 The group configuration can be specified by building a `MlsGroupConfig` object or choosing the default value.
-The default velaue contains safe values for all parameters and is suitable for scenarios whithout particular requirements.
+The default value contains safe values for all parameters and is suitable for scenarios without particular requirements.

 The following parameters can be set: